 3. Upload your file.
-Once your employee data file is ready to go, upload the file to your account (Administration > Users > Import Users > Choose File > Upload).
+Once your employee data file is ready to go, upload the file to your account (Account Admin > Users > Import Users > Choose File > Upload).
 Preview the data and confirm the correct demographics will be processed.
 You can restart the process if you need to go back and adjust your employee data file and re-load.

 4. Preview reports.
 You can now preview what your reports will look like and adjust any demographic data.
 In the upper right corner click on Preview and you will see a sample report with sample data and your actual demographic fields.
 You can add any demographic fields as needed by adding additional columns and re-loading the complete file as you did in step 3 above.